 Let’s put two and two together.
 Digital savings accounts are just savings accounts you can make and use completely, all digitally.
-You can access your account from anywhere, make transactions, keep a track of your spending, invest, earn and whatnot, all from your screen.
+You can access your account from anywhere, make transactions, keep track of your spending, invest, earn, and whatnot, all from your screen.
 Apart from the easily spottable benefits, another major bonus is getting higher interest rates.

-What you really need to ask yourself once you enter the maze of banking is *cue Joe Goldberg* what do YOU really want?
+What you really need to ask yourself once you enter the maze of banking is *cue Joe Goldberg* what do YOU want?
 What is it that seems most comfortable, profitable, and attainable for you?
 The answer doesn't have to be a concrete one, if you think you’re going to stick to one banking style for a year, then it's safe to invest in an account of that style.

 The most obvious question to ask yourself before going digital is if you are comfortable handling your bank account online.
 Many of us have our doubts about online banking, fair enough.
-Try to research all the great things and those which can go wrong before you decide.
+Try to research all the great things and those that can go wrong before you decide.

 If you want convenience, quick transfers, or to avoid that dreadful trip to the bank, this could be a legitimate option for you.